 You'll notice that all of these airlines are not huge names on the international scene.
 Up until April of 2013, the better-known American Eagle offered flights to Dominica from Puerto Rico, but this service was replaced by Seaborn.
 In addition to the airlines listed above, you may also hire a small charter plane to get you to the island.

-If you are serious about an air charter, you can call one of these regional agencies:
+If you're serious about an air charter, you can call one of the following regional companies:

 |(268) 481-2401||V.C.
 Bird International Airport - 3.5 mi.
 (5.7 km) East-Northeast of St. John's||Antigua|